HaroldPetersInskipp/Workshop/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-A small developer showcase of code, art, and quick projects.
+A small developement showcase of code, art, and quick projects.
 Interested in hiring me for your project?
 Contact me a Kalordrol2000@yahoo.com

 ### Prerequisites